ogobrecht/apex-plugin-dhtmlx-gantt/README.md

   * This is the GPLv2 version of the library with a reduced set of functions
   * If you need all functionality you can buy a Pro version
   * I was asked to create this plugin and I have nothing to do with the company DHTMLX, so please do not complain ;-)
-* Currently supported is only APEX 5.1
+* Minimum supported APEX version is 5.1
 * Features of the APEX integration:
   * Data can be delivered as XML (string) or JSON (string or object)
     * For the XML format there is an own parser integrated to support easy SQL queries - see example below